Afjunior18/RoomFinder-Ireland/README.md

 - Post approved/unpproved (only by admin).
 - User Profile Management.

+Next topics, will be implemented in the future:

 UX efforts **should have** these:
 - Location API Integration.
 - Room Searching and Filtering.